at the University of Tennessee at Martin

 In addition to providing an outstanding undergraduate education, U. T. Martin provides pre-law advising services to its students who are considering law school, regardless of their academic major.
 As a pre-law advisor, I do not replace a student’s academic advisor; instead, I am available to provide information, resources, and guidance to students at every step of the law school application process, advising students on things like (1) taking helpful classes, (2) preparing for the Law School Admissions Test (LSAT), and (3) submitting strong applications with strong supporting letters.
 You may contact me by e-mail at firstname.lastname@example.org or by telephone at (731) 881-7367.

 U. T. Martin offers a number of courses in a wide range of disciplines that relate to the legal profession.
 These classes not only educate students about various aspects of the law but also give students the opportunity to see which areas of the law might interest them as they prepare for their careers.
 In many cases these classes also introduce students to researching the law and to analyzing court decisions, skills that will be essential to them when they become law students.
+As of the 2014-2015 academic year, these classes can be combined in a Legal Studies minor.
 These classes include

 · AGEC 375 Environmental & Agricultural Law